A 'febrile' atmosphere - is football fan violence on rise?

 Devon, London: At an Under-16s Arsenal and Spurs match, the abuse was disgusting and no one was doing anything about it.
 It was very bad, the language.
 People are saying this is passion - it's not, it is madness.

 Terry, London: I've been going since 1979, home and away.
-I've come across a a lot of nice away fans but also sit in the vicinity of some fans at away matches who I think 'I'm glad I don't sit next to them at home'.
+I've come across a lot of nice away fans but also sit in the vicinity of some fans at away matches who I think 'I'm glad I don't sit next to them at home'.
 It's like a battlefield at times.
 It's not just about going to the match, it's about getting home and getting away from the vicinity safely - it's not nice.
 A lot of people are just goading each other and not watching the match.

 Mark, Tottenham: At the Premier League it's very sanitised.
 But I went to a Bristol Rovers game and there was a group of lads in their early 20s goading the away fans and I had to say something to them in the end.
 I think there's an element of young people watching the old hooligan films like Green Street and The Firm, and it's like they want it to be 1985 and running around with the casuals.
 Maybe they feel they've missed out on that and what they see on TV is a bit of a fantasy.
 But in general it's a lot better than it was in the 1970s and 80s.